darklang/docs/docs/trace-driven-development.md

 ![assets/trace/image12.png](assets/trace/image12.png)

 Similarly to the get request, you can work with the real data from the trace.
-In this case the handler shows "request.body.info."
+In this case the handler shows `request.body.info`.

 ![assets/trace/image3.png](assets/trace/image3.png)